Types

 Similarly, a matrix

-is a list of lists, used to represent a matrix.
+is a list of lists.

 - The shorthand